 Can I use red contacts for a changeling?

 The list of eye colours offered for the lineage is intended to be definitive.
 All the lineages have the potential for unusual eyes, so it is important to ensure that the list fairly short so that a lineage had a clear definition for what it was.
 This presents confusion with other lineages; orange eyes could easily be confused for the yellow or blood red eyes that some draughir possess for instance.
 We understand that someone with existing coloured lenses may want to use them, but we'd prefer players not to if they don't fit the listed descriptions.

 Imperial Orcs and Barbarian Orcs are physiologically identical - in the same way that Scousers and Mancunians are physiologically identical.
 Telling them apart is possible, even easy, if you know them - but very hard if you're from Timbuctoo.
 The Imperial Orc players know about this problem and they're cool with it.
 Players who aren't playing orcs who have an IC concern about telling the Imperial Orcs from the Barbarians will need to make some kind of IC effort to learn to tell them apart.
 This is a deliberate part of the game design - it's a feature, not a bug.

 Can I hear ancestors from another tribe?

-If you are an orc, it is perfectly acceptable to hear the voice of your adopted parents when they are dead, regardless of blood magic.
+If you are an orc, it is perfectly acceptable to hear the voice of your adopted parents when they are dead.